protopopov1122/8SMC1/docs/math.md

 abs(x) - absolute value
 ```

 Engine parse and runtime errors are quite poor and only indicate stage, when error appeared.
+See [error description](error.md).